babylonchain/btc-staker/README.md

 #### 2. Start Bitcoin node with wallet

-The `stakerd` daemon requires a running Bitcoin node and a wallet loaded with testnet Bitcoins.
+The `stakerd` daemon requires a running Bitcoin node and a wallet loaded with signet Bitcoins.
 You can configure the daemon to connect to either `bitcoind` or `btcd` node types.